 Go into the router’s management by pointing your web browesr to routerlogin.net.
 By the way, if you can’t access it (which happened to me), you may need to restart your router first.
 The screen you see after logging in will show your router version at the top right.
 You will probably have 188.8.131.52.
 That won’t work.
 Neither will the version it wants you to install, which is 184.108.40.206.

 Best Buy had lots of boxes of Netgear N300 routers – perhaps more than any other at my local store.
 It would be a safe assumption that all of those are preinstalled with the faulty V220.127.116.11 firmware, and everyone purchasing those routers could potentially have this problem.

 To downgrade your Netgear firmware, go here.
-Click on the “Downloads” tab and check the “Show all version” box.
-This will reveal the original firmware version WNR2000v3 Initial Release Firmware Version 18.104.22.168 which is what you want to install.
+Look for the original firmware version WNR2000v3 Initial Release Firmware Version 18.104.22.168 which is what you want to install.